How Should I Care for AN Orphaned Cottontail Rabbit?

 Look for established family farmers.
 I generally chew the fat with the farmer to casually inquire if they hunt bunnies or lease out hunting rights before I bring the subject up.
 Bring them some thank-you baked goods from time to time.

-I Have Become Attached To This Rabbit.
-Should I Keep This Adorable Cottontail Bunny As My Pet?
+I Have Become So Attached To This Rabbit.
+I Would Hate For It To Be Eatan By Some Predator.
+Should I Keep This Adorable Creature As My Pet?